MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/index.md

 This package is divided into severaral parts.
 The base package implements only the combinatorics while several optional extensions can be loaded to enable additional features such as plotting.

-TODO: mention julia version requirements (should be >= 1.9 so that extensions work)

 To install the package execute the following in the Julia REPL:

 ```julia